Ed Pulaski

 Edward Crockett Pulaski (February 9, 1866 – February 2, 1931) was a U.S. Forest Service ranger based in Wallace, Idaho.
-Pulaski traveled west and worked as a miner, railroad worker, and ranch foreman before joining the forest service in 1908.
+Born in Ohio, Pulaski traveled west and worked as a miner, railroad worker, and ranch foreman before joining the Forest Service in 1908.
 He was reputed to be, and personally claimed that he was, a collateral descendant of Casimir Pulaski.

 Great Fire of 1910

-On August 20, 1910, Pulaski was credited with saving all but five of his 45-man crew during what is known as the "Great Idaho Fire," the "Great Fire of 1910" or the "Big Blowup."
+On August 20, 1910, Pulaski was credited with saving all but five of his 45-man crew during the Great Fire of 1910, also known as the "Big Blowup."
 It had been unusually dry in 1910 and forest fires were rampant across the northern Rockies.
-Pulaski was supervising crews on the west fork of Placer Creek, about five miles south of Wallace when the fire suddenly broke out of control, overwhelming the crew.
+Pulaski was supervising crews on the west fork of Placer Creek, about five miles south of Wallace, when the fire suddenly broke out of control, overwhelming the crew.

 Drawing on his knowledge of the area and of the dynamics of forest fires, Pulaski led his men to safety in an abandoned prospector's mine.
-After ordering his crew into the mine tunnel, he threatened to shoot with his pistol any man who left.
+After ordering his crew into the mine tunnel, and knowing the hopelessness of surviving outside until the fire was extinguished, he threatened to shoot with his pistol any man who left.
 Lying prone on the tunnel floor, all but five of the firefighters survived, though Pulaski himself suffered burns, eye and lung damage, and was temporarily blinded by the fire and smoke.
 The two horses with them died from smoke inhalation.
 The mine entrance, now known as the Pulaski Tunnel, is listed on the National Register of Historic Places.

 Pulaski remained with the Forest Service until 1929, though the great fire's smoke and flames had damaged his lungs and eyes; during that time he petitioned the government for money to care for the graves of the dozens of firefighters killed by the 1910 fire, and for compensation for his wounds.